mshaneck/mshaneck.github.io/SLAE32/slae32-assignment4.md

     currentKey += "\\x" + '{:02x}'.format(s)

 ```
 The following part is the construction of the decoder stub plus the encoded shellcode.
-The byte codes are from the objdump that comes from th eassembly code that will be described next.
+The byte codes are from the objdump that comes from the assembly code that will be described next.
 ```python
 #So now we have all the important parts
 #So lets construct the entire shellcode, including the decoder and the encoded shellcode